Children of War (2014 film): Plot

 Amir manages to reach the house of Archer Blood, and tells him about the atrocities of the Pakistan Army.
 The Consul General promises to raise it with the American government and bring pressure on the Pakistanis to stop their atrocities.

 The next day, the refugee convoy is attacked by the Pakistani Army and a number of people are killed.
 Rafiq sees a Pakistani soldier trying to rape his sister and attacks him.
 He manages to take his revolver and shoots him.
 Rafiq and Kausar survive.

 Amir then meets Mujeed (Farooq Sheikh), a rich man who is organising a resistance movement.
-Mujeed's men capture a Razakar (Pakistan) who he had helped in the past and had later joined the Pakistanis in killing innocent people.
+Mujeed's men capture a Razakar who he had helped in the past and had later joined the Pakistanis in killing innocent people.
 When Majeed asks him why he is committing these atrocities, he replies, "it was you who enrolled me in the madrasa.
 I'm just doing what I was taught in the madrasa."

 Amir joins Majeed's men and they start guerrilla attacks on Pakistani soldiers.
 A few days later, they intercept an army vehicle and take the Pakistani officer Malik as prisoner.
 Malik is held as a prisoner and Majeed tells him that the Mukti Bahini and the Indian Army have won and asks him to tell his men to surrender.
 But instead, Malik laughs and taunts Amir about how he raped his wife.
 In anger, Amir shoots Malik dead.

 Kausar and Rafiq reach the Indian border and head towards it across a river.
 But they are spotted by some Pakistani soldiers, and Rafiq is shot.

 That same night, the rebels including Amir raid the camp where Fida and other women are being held captive and release the women.
 When Amir finds Fida and sees she's heavily pregnant, she starts to walk away, expecting he will reject her.
 But he takes her hand and holds her back.

 Present day: The young man exhorts the people to unite and identify the razakars who are still living in their midst, and bring them to justice.